seal144/choooser/README.md

 ## Description

-This project is called CHOOSER, a web application designed to streamline group decision-making processes.
-CHOOSER aims to provide a system for selecting the best choice from multiple options in a group setting.
-The app is still in development phase, but some of the key features are already introduced:
+This project is called CHOOOSER, a web application designed to streamline group decision-making processes.
+CHOOOSER aims to provide a system for selecting the best choice from multiple options in a group setting.
+Key features include:

-- Authentication with three methods: email + password, Google, and anonymous sign-up.
+- Multiple authentication methods: email and password, Google, and anonymous sign-up.
-- App settings allowing users to change the color theme, display name, or delete their account.
+- App settings to change the color theme, display name, or delete an account.
-- Creating and joining groups (rooms) for collaboration with other users.
+- Creating and joining rooms for collaborative decision-making with other users.
+- A three-phase choosing process: setting options, ranking options, and presenting results.
-- Room view with integrated chat functionality for real-time communication among group members.
+- Chat functionality integrated in the room for real-time communication among participants.

-The current development phase is published as the "[Communicator](https://choooser.vercel.app/)" web app, a fully functional application for group chatting.
+Check out the app: [CHOOOSER](https://choooser.vercel.app/).

 ## tech stack